theedge1620/govgoo/README.md

 The application makes a call to the USAJobs API with a request that matches the following user-defined criteria:

 - Job Keyword (e.g., Engineer, Computer Scientist, Project Manager, Data Science)
-- Desired Salary (input as an integer or decimal without commas or dollar sign).
+- Desired Salary (in dollars per year).
 - A checkbox input on whether the user wants to include part time or hourly work results

 The application checks that the maximum pay for the position meets at least the user-defined minimum desired salary.